 The formation of three-dimensional tissue structures such as organs and organisms requires exquisite control of chemical signal transduction and mechanical shape change.
 One of the common building blocks of organs are cysts and tubules.
 These building blocks are defined by a monolayer of epithelial cells that surround a central cavity, or lumen.
 The components of the signaling network required for lumen formation are well studied; however, the physical processes that drive lumen formation are not well understood.
 Using high-resolution 4D imaging, our goal is to develop a quantitative, physical model for lumen formation, a morphological process that underlies much of morphogenesis.

-People in line of research: Claudia
+People in line of research: Claudia and Vipul

 California Institute for Regenerative Medicine (2012)